Savier5/Creating-a-Honeypot-to-Capture-Live-RDP-Attacks-on-a-Exposed-VM/README.md

 The Map after 24 hours of running the VM:
 ![24h](https://github.com/Savier5/Creating-a-Honeypot-to-Capture-Live-RDP-Cyberattacks-on-a-Exposed-VM/assets/55478673/324fe9b4-769f-4aa0-871c-ef159e9db73d)

-I can give you an overview of how the project was created if you want to replicate it (Note: You would want to put the region to your region so their is no issue with the times of the attack):
+I can give you an overview of how the project was created if you want to replicate it (Note: You would want to put the region to your region so there is no issue with the times of the attack):

   1. You would need to create an account if you don't have one with Microsoft Azure.